SolarLiner/vue-cli-plugin-prerender-spa/README.md

 Add `prerender-spa-plugin` into your Vue application with zero configuration.

+**Looking for a co-maintainer**: I'm continuing to maintain this project, hoever I still would like help on some of the issues, and generally to help me keep this plugin going as it's getting more and more popular.
+If you think you can help, file and issue for maintainship!

 **Support requests**: Vue has a Discord server and I often lurk in there.
 And while there is a support label in the Issues, GitHub isn't the place for support requests and should be directed to me in the